Choreography

 Tadow: Mujer

-USF Student Choreographic Dance Concert.
+Ensemble Performance Video.
+February 19-20, 2021 Filmed in Wesley Chapel, FL USF Student Dance Concert 2021 Created during the COVID-19 pandemic, this piece was developed under full CDC guidelines and safety precautions.
 Tadow is "expressing the inexplicable synchronicity of human life and the sublime experiences of subjectivity and wonder that the English language cannot adequately describe."
-Thank you to EvoLove Event Center of Wesley Chapel for hosting the space to create art.
+Also can be described as, "WOW."

 La Catrina: La Guía de la Vida y la Muerte